revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

 ```
 Goal of OpenTelemetry can be summarized as:
-Open standards based interoperability and vendor neutral observability ecosystem.
+Open standards based interoperability and vendor neutral observability
+ecosystem.
 ```

 ```
 Gist :
 Kubernetes → lots and lots of different kinds of data.
-And OTel, gives an open source solution to collect and export this data in any format.
+And OTel, gives an open source solution to collect and export this data in
+any format.
 And Signoz receveives this data, and makes it prettier for analysis and querying.
-Kubernetes, Opentelemtry - are top 2 projects in open source, and are associated with modern microservices architecture( nowadays, it’s prevalent, different services for different apps), and that’s where SIgnoz comes in, to monitor Kubenetes cluster with Opentelemetry, to collect, manage and display your observability data.
+Kubernetes, Opentelemtry - are top 2 projects in open source, and are associated
+with modern microservices architecture( nowadays, it’s prevalent, different
+services for different apps), and that’s where Signoz comes in, to monitor
+Kubenetes cluster with Opentelemetry, to collect, manage and display your
+observability data.

 Why is this important?
-Helps you understand what’s happening in your cluster, making it easier to troubleshoot and making systems are running smoothly.
+Helps you understand what’s happening in your cluster, making it easier to
+troubleshoot and making systems are running smoothly.

 ```